Download Full Text (729 KB)

 Clinical Psychology | Occupational Therapy | Psychiatry and Psychology

 Harmon, E., Cohill, B., MacDermott, S., & Park, K. (2020, December 11).
 Self-Regulation for Adolescent Survivors of Sex Trafficking: An Occupational Therapist’s Perspective.
-Poster presented at the Virtual OTD Capstone Symposium, University of St Augustine for Health Sciences. https://soar.usa.edu/otdcapstonesfall2020/14
+Poster presented at the Virtual OTD Capstone Symposium, University of St Augustine for Health Sciences.
+Retrieved from https://soar.usa.edu/otdcapstonesfall2020/14